List of East Bengal FC coaches: Record for East Bengal coaches

+Note: Penalty shoot-out wins or losses are counted as draws, as per the official standard.

 Most successful East Bengal coaches

 Below is the list of the 5 most successful East Bengal head-coaches as per most honours won:

 Most trophies won in a single stint

 List of technical directors for East Bengal

 East Bengal Club has appointed a technical director at times to over-head the head-coaches.
-The very first Technical Director was the legendary P.K.
-Banerjee who was appointed in 1996–97 season over head-coach Monoranjan Bhattacharya.
-Later Monoranjan Bhattacharya himself and Subhash Bhowmick too were appointed as the Technical Directors of the team in separate occasions.
+The very first Technical Director was the legendary Pradip Kumar Banerjee who was appointed in 1996–97 season over head-coach Monoranjan Bhattacharya.
+Later Monoranjan Bhattacharya himself, and Subhash Bhowmick too were appointed as the Technical Directors of the team in separate occasions.
+In 2025, East Bengal appointed former Hyderabad and Shillong Lajong manager Thangboi Singto as the Head of Football at the club.